megjun/my-first-project-machine-learning/README.md

 This project is about the following busness problem (kaggle's challenge):

-After your success in the first project at The Rumos Bank, an even more exciting new project appears!
+After your success in the first project at The Awesome Bank, an even more exciting new project appears!

 The marketing team wants to launch a new campaign aimed at convincing customers to open term deposits.